 Like many of us, Jiwon played with LEGO as a child.
-But she didn't expect her childhood passion for toy blocks would lead to her becoming an expert in transport engineering.
+But she didn't expect her childhood passion for toy blocks to lead to her becoming an expert in transport engineering.

 “I developed my interest in engineering and civil engineering when I was very young and playing with LEGO,” she says.